sauliuni/cloudgamestream/README.md

 * Platforms:
 	* Azure NV6_Promo

+**WARNING: Machines provided by Shadow.tech supposedly have incompatibility with GeForce Experience and may brick your VM.
+Use at your own risk.**

 ## FAQ
 ### Will this work on \<insert platform and instance name here\>?
   I have only tested this on Azure's NV6_Promo instance.
 I would like to build a list of platforms it currently supports, so if you've tested it yourself and it works, please message me on reddit `/u/acceleration3` with the information on your VM.
 If it doesn't work you can also message me with details and I will try and change the script to support your VM.